The Gay Birders’ Club was formed in 1994 in response to an advert placed in Gay Times urging LGBT birdwatchers to get in contact.

 I’d like to come along on an event but I’m not openly gay

-The Club has a strict policy on outing other participants at events.
+The Club has a policy on outing other participants at events.
 If you’re concerned about being outed, it’s a good idea to make sure the event organiser knows so that she/he and other participants don’t let slip any information which might cause embarrassment.

 Attending a GBC event is not completely risk-free as anyone who interacts with other lesbian and gay people runs the risk of being discovered.
 We don’t wave rainbow flags at our events and, to all intents and purposes, look like an ordinary group of bird watchers.
 However, we’re a diverse bunch and some of our members are well known in the birding world and are openly gay or lesbian (without harming their reputation).
 We can’t prevent other birders putting two and two together and making four, but we hope this slight possibility won't deter you from joining us for great birding in excellent company.